 The other zodiac, in the common rectangular form, appears on the ceiling of the main hall.
 I had to squint to see the figures because the architrave on which they’re carved is over 50ft (15m) above the floor.

 Show Me Your True Colors

 The colors in the main hall are gorgeous, as if they defied the ravages of time.
 There’s a reason.
 Like the Dendera Zodiac now, the ceiling and walls used to be covered in soot from centuries of burning fires inside.
-But after meticulous cleaning efforts, much of the original vibrancy of the colors has been beautifully restored.
+But after meticulous cleaning efforts, some of the original vibrancy of the colors has been beautifully restored.

 So why hasn’t the Dendera Zodiac been restored?
 My guess is because it’s a replica, waiting for its replacement with the real one that France needs to return.

 Shedding Light on a Mystery

 Depending on one’s inclinations, the biggest attraction might be the so-called Dendera light bulbs.
 These are controversial panels in which figures appear to be holding giant ‘light bulbs,’ complete with ‘filaments’ (snake forms) and ‘cords.’
 So, these guys had electricity?
 Hold on.
 Archaeologists counter that the ‘bulbs’ represent the creation of the universe emerging from lotus flowers, which are symbols of death and rebirth, the ‘cords’ are their stems and the snake, another symbol of resurrection and creation.
 The choice, it seems, is between symbolism and realism.
 These depictions are found in two places, in the main temple area and in an underground crypt.
 They don’t appear anywhere else in Egyptian art.

 Rite of Passage